Essex Fire & Rescue Service Increase Efficiency by Hiring for Potential

 Solution

-“Introducing the BBA before the assessment centre led to a high quality of candidate as evidenced in the interview outcomes, and we’ve also saved a significant amount of time”
+“Introducing the task-based assessment before the assessment centre led to a high quality of candidate as evidenced in the interview outcomes, and we’ve also saved a significant amount of time”

 Steve Tovey, Head of Resourcing